AMIS-Services/code-cafe/jsonata-query-and-transform-json-documents/README.md

 Try out JSONata in the live browser based JSONata explorer:  http://try.jsonata.org/

+Note: see below for running the JSONata Exerciser locally (for example in case the site is not available)

 Some expressions on the example Account document:

 Get the name of of the first product in the first order: `{"name": Account.Order[0].Product[0]."Product Name"}` (or: `Account.Order[0].Product[0]."Product Name"`)